ad1mt/Multi-Word-Int/README.md

 - minor bug fix in division algorithm
 - major bug fix in division algorithm
 - another bug fix in division algorithm
+- more reliable conversion from float types by truncating least significant digit instead of rounding